-The Rancho Mirage dentists at Country Club Dentistry understand how your dental health affects your general health, and we focus on helping patients achieve smiles that are as healthy as they are beautiful.
+At Country Club Dentistry Dr. Strober takes your entire health into consideration, not just your oral health.
+He understands how your dental health affects your general health, and focuses on helping patients achieve smiles that are as healthy as they are beautiful.
 The benefits of good oral health extend beyond our mouths; likewise, healthy lifestyle choices have positive effects on our dental health.

 Oral Bacteria and Pancreatic Cancer

-Untreated gum disease has long been associated with an increased risk for pancreatic cancer and other cancers.
-At the American Association for Cancer Research’s recent annual meeting, scientists presented the findings of a new study that identified two species of bacteria linked to periodontal disease that specifically indicate an increased risk of developing pancreatic cancer.
+There is an increased risk of pancreatic cancer and other cancers when gum disease goes untreated.
+At the American Association for Cancer Research recent annual meeting, scientists presented the findings of a new study that identified two species of bacteria linked to periodontal disease that specifically indicate an increased risk of developing pancreatic cancer.

 The two bacteria are mouthfuls to be sure: Porphyromonas gingivalis and Aggregatibacter actinomycetemcomitans.
 But their presence together was associated with a 50 percent greater risk of pancreatic cancer.